 In the fourth quarter of 2018, shipments of smart speakers (Amazon Alexa, Google Assistant, etc.) grew 71%, from 22.6 million devices in Q3 to 38.5 million — more than the total number sold in all of 2017.

 These kinds of numbers make it clear that smart speakers are here to stay.
-And that businesses will want to tap the commercial potential of these new device.
+And that businesses will want to tap the commercial potential of these new devices.

-Keeping this in mind, when Nortal was asked by CoreMedia, a German company specializing in creating digital experience solutions, to take part in its internal hackathon, we knew exactly what we should pitch — a proof of concept (POC) for a voice-powered commerce solution.
+Keeping this in mind, when we were asked by CoreMedia, a German company specializing in creating digital experience solutions, in taking part in its internal hackathon, we knew exactly what we should pitch — a proof of concept (POC) for a voice-powered commerce solution.